magamlag/peoplelist/readme.md

 # Project - People list
-This project just simply send request to external resource and recieves json data.
+This project build on last version of Lumen 8.1 , and just simply sends request to external resource and recieves json data.
 Showing them on 'people' page.
 Installed Guzzle library